 Roles and Responsibilities of the Ashdale Cluster Board

 The role of the Ashdale Cluster Board is outlined in the School Education Act 1999.
-In essence, the role of the school board is one of setting the long term future for the school and maintaining oversight (not management) of the school’s operation.
-It is not about running the school – that is the job of the principal.
+In essence, the College Board’s role is to set the school’s long-term future and maintain oversight (not management) of the school’s operation.
+It is not about running the school – that is the Principal’s job.
 It is about providing additional expertise to help the school achieve the best outcomes for the students.

 The responsibilities of an Independent Public School Board are to: